louislivi/SMProxy/docs/en/README.md

     - It is recommended to set to multiple of `worker_num` configured in `server.json`. (`swoole_cpu_num()*N`)
 - With multiple readable / writable databases
     - We are now only support random algorithm for retrieving connections.
 So it is recommended to set `maxConns`, `startConns`, `startConns` at least more than 1 times of `max(master, slave) * worker_num`.
+- `timeout`
+    - Set the best for 2-5 seconds.
 ### server.json
 ```json
 {